TCleard/PredictionReconciliationNetwork/README.md

 	}

 	// You need to implement this method
-	// Called when an inconsistancy occures
+	// Called when an inconsistency occures
 	public void Rewind(PlayerState state) {
 		controller.enabled = false;
 		transform.position = state.position;